vivekvenkris/CandyJar/README.md

 This should open the application on your primary screen.
 You can provide commandline arguments like the following `./gradlew run --args="your arguments"`
 You can check `./gradlew run --args="-h"` for a list of available arguments.

+Once you run the program, you will find a text field where you can add a candidate directory.
+You can also use the directory selector button (with the three dots) to navigate and select the directory.
+Once done, click on `Get Pointings` to load all the UTCs.

+At this point, if you already have the output of a partial classification, you can add it using "load classification".
+Otherwise, ignore that button, and start selecting the UTC of your choice.

+Once you select the UTC, the corresponding beam map will be drawn below.
+Now you can filter and sort candidates if you need to and click `Go` to start viewing the candidates.
+You can use the buttons for navigation and classification or use the corresponding keys (given in paranthesis) on your keyboard.
+For smaller screens, you can also press the spacebar to open the current PNG file using your default PNG viewer in full resolution.

+Once the classification is done, you can press the "Save classification" button to write out your classification to a CSV file.